sulliops/chromium-inject-cache-page/README.md

 # chromium-cache-clearer

-PURPOSE: This program opens Chromium-based browsers (Chrome or Edge, for the purposes of deployment) and injects the URL "chrome://settings/clearBrowserData" by simulating key presses,vin order to provide a one-click shortcut for browser cache clearing for less tech-savvy operators.
-Chromium-based browsers do not allow hyperlinks or shortcuts to URLs usingbthe "chrome://" or "edge://" protocols, so this is the next-best thing.
+PURPOSE: This program opens Chromium-based browsers (Chrome or Edge, for the purposes of deployment) and injects the URL "chrome://settings/clearBrowserData" by simulating key presses, in order to provide a one-click shortcut for browser cache clearing for less tech-savvy operators.
+Chromium-based browsers do not allow hyperlinks or shortcuts to URLs using the "chrome://" or "edge://" protocols, so this is the next-best thing.

 TODO: Add error handling for failures to launch program executables.
 This involves the use of the WIN32API GetLastError function, which is too confusing for my novice brain to work with.
 SOURCE: https://docs.microsoft.com/en-us/windows/win32/api/errhandlingapi/nf-errhandlingapi-getlasterror